suim-park/GraphRAG_experiments/README.md

 ## Overview

-This project is focused on experiments with Graph-based Retrieval-Augmented Generation (GrapgRAG).
+This project is focused on experiments with Graph-based Retrieval-Augmented Generation (GraphRAG).
 It includes various scripts and notebooks for connecting to Google Sheets, interacting with Neo4j, and generating responses using OpenAI's models.

 ## Features